 Many students wonder how to pay for a degree in birth-kindergarten early childhood education degree.
 Along with a full range of financial aid, North Carolina T.E.A.C.H. provides early childhood education scholarships for many active preschool and kindergarten teachers, both those employed at T.E.A.C.H. partners and those who are employed in non-partners.
-The low tuition at Catawba College in the evening and online program combined with federal and state financial aid, plus T.E.A.C.H. funding, allows many B-K degree students to earn their bachelor’s degree in early childhood education with minimal to no out-of-pocket cost.
+The low tuition at Catawba College in the online program combined with federal and state financial aid, plus T.E.A.C.H. funding, allows many B-K degree students to earn their bachelor’s degree in early childhood education with minimal to no out-of-pocket cost.

 Early Childhood Preschool Education Bachelor’s Degree: Bachelor of Arts in Education (BAE)

 help grow future generations with The bachelor of arts in Birth-Kindergarten Education